 Looking for a patron saint of handguns?

-My oldest son is named Gabriel – after the Archangel Saint Gabriel.
-However, he has developed a great devotion to Saint Gabriel Possenti over the years for two reasons: first, he is a saint of holy purity, but more important to his 11 year old mind – Gabriel Possenti is the patron saint of handguns.
+I’ve gained a devotion to Saint Gabriel Possenti over the years for two reasons: first, he is a saint of holy purity, but more important to his 11 year old mind – Gabriel Possenti is the patron saint of handguns.

 I can hear the wave of opposition building.
 Whenever I mention guns on this blog (or gun safes for Christmas), I get some backlash from well-meaning Catholics (usually European) that believe that guns are horrible, wicked, and evil.
 They find my appreciate for guns immature and misguided for a Catholic.